-There are several options a prospective Marine Corps officer can take to achieve that title.
+There are several options a prospective Marine Corps officer can take to achieve the title.
 To enter the USMC officer ranks you can take several paths.
-The choices you have are the following:

-The Academy is the Navy and Marine Corps Department of Defense operated college located in Annapolis, MD.
-Typically 25% of the graduates of the four-year institution will become Marine Corps Officers.
+The Academy is the Navy and Marine Corps' Department of Defense-operated college located in Annapolis, Maryland.
+Typically 25 percent of the graduates of the four-year institution will become Marine Corps Officers.

 Navy/Marine Corps ROTC programs at more than 65 colleges and universities across the country offer Marine Corps commissions to college students who complete four years of naval science study on campus.